 The Department of Psychiatry is committed to high quality leadership in undergraduate & clinical teaching and graduate research (taught and research-based).

-The Department currently has over 45 graduate students embarking on research degrees (mostly Ph.D.s but we also have some students conducting research-based M.Phil.s).
-Students are hosted across all our different groups, engaging in research as divserse as genetics, psychology, neuroimaging and epidemiology.
+We currently have over 45 graduate students embarking on research degrees (mostly Ph.D.s but we also have some students conducting research-based M.Phil.s).
+Students are hosted across all our different groups, engaging in research as diverse as genetics, psychology, neuroimaging and epidemiology.
 We are also actively involved in clinical teaching in the University of Cambridge, as well as graduate teaching on various M.Phil. programs.